-3.6.1 Impedance-based fault location of the short circuit
+3.6.1 Impedance-based fault locating of the short circuit

-With impedance-based fault location, an error marker is set at the location of the problem in the topology.
+With impedance-based fault locating, an error marker is set at the location of the failure in the topology.
 The impedance values measured by protective devices are evaluated by the ALC module.
-Based on the topology, the error markers are positioned in the screen correctly in a zenon screen.
+Based on the topology, the fault markers are positioned in the screen correctly in a zenon screen.